dmitrio03/portfolio/_projects/software-revenue-recognition.md

 ---
 layout: page
-title: "How Software Revenue Actually Gets Booked - Fake Telemedicine, Inc."
+title: "Revenue from Software Development - Beginning to End"
 description: "A plain-language walkthrough of ASC 606 revenue recognition, cost-to-cost accounting, and software capitalization for a technology company with both license and grant-funded development revenue"
 img: assets/img/software-revenue-cover.jpg
 importance: 4